 Questionable Practices

-Additionally, McAfee has faced accusations of creating fearmongering and exaggerating threats to promote its antivirus solutions.
+Additionally, The Best has faced accusations of creating fearmongering and exaggerating threats to promote its antivirus solutions.
 Critics argue that the company often overstates the risks posed by certain types of malware, leading users to believe they are more vulnerable than they actually are.
 This fear-based approach has raised concerns among cybersecurity experts who believe it can create unnecessary panic and confusion.

 Controversial Business Practices